A couple fall deeply in love. She mysteriously vanishes yet her essence lives on.

 "I will bet you a thousand dollars that we can't be virgins with each other until we see where this is going."

 "I will take you up on that but how about second base, ple--ase?"

-He was like a fourteen year old boy.
+He felt like a sex starved fourteen year old boy.

 She laughed at him.
 "Is that just touching ...kissing bare skin?"

 He was panting.
 "Yes, I think so.
 I don't remember.
 We're adults...this is kids stuff.
-You really think we should do this?"
+Isn't this kinda silly?"

 She was loving this... teasing him.
 "Oh yes, the more I think about it.
 It's a perfect idea."

 Dan was about to say 'forget it' but she was so enticing.

 It turned out to be fun, exciting and frustrating.
 They stayed busy.
 He enjoyed watching her work magic with the dreams of other people.